EU AI Act Readiness Review.

 Does the EU AI Act apply to our US-based company?

-Yes, if your AI systems affect EU citizens — whether they are customers, employees, or data subjects.
+Yes, if your AI systems affect EU citizens as customers, employees, or data subjects.
 The regulation has extraterritorial reach similar to GDPR.

 What counts as a high-risk AI system?